-Some thirty years ago, I was a 30% closer and the sales trainer for a small TriStar vacuum cleaner sales outlet.
+Some thirty years ago, I was a closer and sales trainer for a small TriStar vacuum cleaner sales outlet.
 The door-to-door vac’ business was reputed to be a very sleazy way to make a living, but I learned a lot about sales from my gritty years in the trenches.

 Our closers would arrive at the door a day or two later, create rapport, start out with a light and very entertaining pitch, build value, then high-pressure the bejesus out of the gift “winner”.
-We used to teach our recruits, “There are only two ways you’re leaving that house; with a signed order, or physically tossed out with the vacuum cleaner hurtling through the air right behind you.”
+We used to teach our recruits, “There are only two ways you’re leaving that house; with a signed order, or physically tossed out with the vacuum cleaner hurtling through the air behind you.”

 If one of the booking girls was sick, I’d take over the phone at times, to make sure the guys had demos to go on.
 I learned the hard way that selling too early just closed doors.
 I carelessly let myself enter into a mini presentation on the phone a few times.
 Big mistake!
 The only purpose of the phone call was letting the prospect know about the free stuff we were giving them.
 If we were ravenous direct sales wolves, they were Bambi, and we had to make sure we didn’t scare them away before we came anywhere near the jugular.